ABM tactics: 5 clients and 34 sales opportunities from a virtual summit

 Here are 5 things that helped us to generate 2320 signups, 34 opportunities, and 5 deals from the virtual summit:

 • Being pioneers.
-Before Iridium, nobody else hosted a virtual summit in the smart home market in ex-Soviet countries.
+Before Iridium, nobody else hosted a virtual summit in the smart home market in Russia.
 It immediately attracted the attention of the target market.

 • Involving 5 different audiences.
 Aside from its own speakers, Iridium invited industry media reps, partners, clients, engineers of smart home installation companies, and thought leaders.
 The attendees got unique insights and different perspectives.